 Total votes cast 12

-A once popular route (at HVS 5b) up a good natural line, but it is polished and the old pegs are terrible.
+A once popular route up a good natural line, but it is polished and the old pegs are terrible.
 Climb the pocketed wall to the overhangs then traverse right to enter the groove.
 Up this by sustained bridging and jamming until things ease and the vegetation starts to take over.

 Stiff, polished & now quite bold.
 The peg protecting the crux is gone and the one before is seriously bent after some previous adventure and the one after is also not great but with a good nut next to it.
 I've done many easier E1 5c's - needs upgrading.